RJBrooker/insult.ai/README.md

 ## To-do
 - [ ] Exstend the training data
+- [ ] Convert target variable to a continues scale
 - [ ] Tune hyper parameters
 - [ ] Build an adversary network for insult generation